home_page

 The programs on this website are based on exact astronomical algorithms developed by astronomers.
 They are mostly described here as if they were merely astrological, but they are also useful in the areas of astro‑trading and astronomy.

 In geocentric astrology the solar system and the zodiac are viewed from the perspective of the Earth, whereas in heliocentric astrology they are viewed from the perspective of the Sun.
 Most astrological software is geocentric, but astro‑trading programs often use a heliocentric zodiac.
-Some of our programs use only a geocentric zodiac, one is purely heliocentric, and the others support both zodiacs.

 What's a planetary transit?